SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ## Web part project structure
 You can use Visual Studio Code to explore the web part project structure.

-* In the console, break teh processing by pressing Ctrl+C (in Windows)
+* In the console, break the processing by pressing Ctrl+C (in Windows)
 * Enter the following command to open the web part project in Visual Studio Code (or use your favorite editor):

 ```